Sabbir345/password-management-vault/README.md

 - Laravel version 8.75
 - Vue.js version ^2.7.14
 - Maatwebsite/Excel 3.1 package for import and export functionality
-- Ant Design for pagination and design work
+- Ant Design for pagination, multiselect and design work
 - Laravel/Breeze for authentication
 - Tailwind CSS for design work